Driving a Car

 To arrange the re-registration of a used car to a new owner, the previous owner and the new owner have to come to the office in person and submit an application for a change of the owner in a single application form together with:

-If one of the persons is represented by someone else based on written power of attorney, the power of attorney has to be signed by officially verified signatures.
+If one of the persons is represented by someone else based on written power of attorney, the power of attorney must be signed by officially verified signatures.

 The change of the operator or the owner will be stated in part II of the vehicle registration ID (log book) and a new part I of the vehicle registration ID will be issued for the vehicle.